Dirk de Villiers: Career

-In 1972, de Villiers made thriller movie My Broer Se Bril.
-Then in 1974, he directed two films Met Liefde Van Adele and The Virgin Goddess.
-Meanwhile in 1976, he made his first internationally acclaim movies Glenda and Die diamantjagters.
-In 1978, he made euthanasia-oriented drama titled Besluit om te sterf.
-Meanwhile, de Villiers founded Roodepoort Amateur Theater Organization (RATO).
-Some of his popular feature films include: Geheim van Nantes, Kalahari Harry, Die Spaanse Vlieg, Daan en Doors op die dieggins, My broer se bril, Tant Ralie se losieshuis, Die lewe sonder jou, Die drie Van der Merwes, Met liefde van Adéle, My naam is Dingetjie, Witblits en Peach Brandy, Dingetjie en Idi, Die wit sluier en Kaalgat tussen die daisies.
+In 1972 he directed the thriller My Broer Se Bril.
+Subsequent films include Met Liefde Van Adele and The Virgin Goddess (both 1974).
+In 1976 he released Glenda and Die diamantjagters which gained international attention.
+His 1978 film Besluit om te sterf addressed euthanasia.
+De Villiers also founded the Roodepoort Amateur Theater Organization (RATO).
+Notable feature films include Geheim van Nantes, Kalahari Harry, Die Spaanse Vlieg, My broer se bril, Tant Ralie se losieshuis, Die lewe sonder jou, Die drie Van der Merwes, Met liefde van Adéle, My naam is Dingetjie, and others.

-Apart from cinema, de Villiers also made popular television serials such as Arende, Meeulanders and Jantjie kom huis toe where the latter is considered as the first television series with a brown cast in South Africa.
-In 1990, he won the Artes Award for Best Director of a Dramatic Work for the serial Arende.
-The serial also won Artes Awards for Best Performance by an Actor in a Dramatic Work and for Best Contribution to Production Services.
-With numerous awards at local award festivals, Arende later distributed as Cape Rebel in 52 countries.
-De Villiers then made two more sequels to the serial as well.
+De Villiers produced several popular television serials such as Arende, Meeulanders and Jantjie kom huis toe; the latter is often cited as one of the first South African TV series with a brown cast.
+In 1990 he won the Artes Award for Best Director of a Dramatic Work for Arende, which also won additional Artes Awards and was later distributed internationally as Cape Rebel in 52 countries.
+He directed two sequels to the series.

-Meanwhile, de Villiers moved to direct English films, such as The Snake Dancer, which was based on the life of the famous stripper Glenda Kemp.
-Kemp herself played the lead role in the film.
-In the English film That English Woman, de Villiers discussed on the life of Emily Hobhouse and then in Abakoshobezi on the life of a black physician returning to his homeland after qualification.
+He also directed English-language works including The Snake Dancer, based on the life of stripper Glenda Kemp (who played the lead), That English Woman (an account of Emily Hobhouse), and Abashokobezi, about a black physician returning to his homeland after qualifying abroad.

-In 2008, de Villiers was honoured at the Klein Karoo Arts Festival for his contribution to the South African film industry.
-He has made 25 feature films and 13 documentaries.
-In 2010, he was posthumously honored by the South African Film and Television Industry (Safta) for his lifetime dedication and contribution towards South African cinema.
+In 2008 de Villiers was honoured at the Klein Karoo Arts Festival for his contribution to South African film.
+Over his career he made around 25 feature films and 13 documentaries.
+In 2010 he was posthumously recognised by the South African Film and Television Industry (Safta) for his lifetime contribution to South African cinema.